 Here is a list of FAQs, select one from the list below to read more.

 We offer pre-college enrichment programs located in the United States and abroad.
-Our US campuses include UCLA, UC Santa Barbara, University of Colorado Boulder, University of Texas at Austin, University of Michigan, Georgetown University, Pace University, Emerson College in Boston, Penn State University, University of Pennsylvania, and Johns Hopkins University.
-We also have international programs at Cambridge University and London, England; and London, England.
+Our US campuses include UCLA, UC Santa Barbara, University of Colorado Boulder, University of Texas at Austin, University of Michigan, Georgetown University, Wellesley College, University of Pennsylvania, The Wharton School, and Johns Hopkins University.
+We also have international programs at Cambridge University, England; Hult International Business School London, England; and Yale-NUS College, Singapore.

-The Musiker Family has directed the highest quality educational summer programs for high school students for 52 years.
+The Musiker Family has been in the summer experience industry for more than 55 years and have been providing superior pre-college programs for 40 years.
 Bob and Jimmy Musiker and our staff have vast experience working with and mentoring middle school and high school students.
-Our administrative staff on each campus have an average of 15 years experience working with us.
+Our administrative staff on each campus have an average of 14 years experience working with us.

 They include: Director, Associate Director, Academic Coordinator, Programs and Activities Coordinator, Health and Wellness Coordinator, Athletic Coordinator, Head Resident Counselor.
 Most are teachers, guidance counselors, or school administrators.